 - Dobermans are excellent family companions and great with children.

 - He is lots of fun if you can handle his intense character.
+Find the perfect name for your Doberman.

 Hopefully, after reading this guide, you can now see through his formidable appearance and understand that he is a big softie!
-As long as you can meet his needs and a strong pack leader, both you and the Dobie will be very happy together.
+As long as you can meet his needs and be a strong pack leader, both you and the Dobie will be very happy together.